Dasbodh: Contents

 Dāsbodh prescribes the path of devotion to God or "Bhakti mārg", and the path of Knowledge or "Jñana Marg" for liberation.
 Through knowledge, Ramdas clears away all doubts and gives the understanding of one's "True Self".
 Ramdas also reveals the true meaning and significance of "Discrimination" and "Detachment".

 It deals with diverse aspects of human life such as politics, conducting business dealings and taking care of one's body and family life.
-One of the key messages given by Saint Ramdas is to not be lazy, as he always encouraged aspirants to earn the livelihood in a virtuous manner.
-The person who is ready to work will always be fortunate.
-Common man normally does not want to work and expects everything from God without an effort.
+Saint Ramdas taught disciples to avoid laziness and earn livelihood in a virtuous manner.
+He encouraged them to work towards their goals rather than relying on God without putting in one's effort.

 In Dasbodh, Samartha Ramdas presents the essence of many Vedic texts.
 Dasbodh is a manual for life, in the highest sense, and is somewhat unusual among spiritual literature in that it not only expounds the classic themes of discrimination between the true and the untrue and the detachment commonly found in Vedic literature, but also provides a detailed instruction on how to function and excel in society from a place of deep spiritual understanding.

 Contained within the chapters of Dasbodh, Ramdas outlines the path of liberation through Devotion and Knowledge.
 Through knowledge, Ramdas clears away all doubts and gives the understanding of one's "True Self."
 Ramdas also reveals the true meaning and significance of "Discrimination" and "Detachment."
 Entire volumes could be written in trying to describe all that is contained within the text.
 It draws upon ancient Vedic texts including, but not limited to; The Vedas, the Shashtras, the Upanishads, the Avadhut Gita, the Bhagavad Gita, the Rama Gita, the Yogavasishtha, the Guru Gita, and the Brahma Sutras, to name a few.
 Mainly what is presented in Dasbodh is the voice of direct experience itself.